-If you haven't done so already, you must purchase a membership for your chosen society before nominations open on 16th of April at 10am.
+If you haven't done so already, you must purchase a membership for your chosen society before memberships are put on freeze on Thursday 6th of March.

-Important note: If you encounter difficulties when purchasing membership for your society, please email rsu@roehampton.ac.uk for support by 10am on Thursday 11th of March.
+Important note: If you encounter difficulties when purchasing a membership for your society, please email rsu@roehampton.ac.uk for support by 10am on Wednesday 5th of March.